Bronisław Huberman

 Bronisław Huberman (19 December 1882 – 16 June 1947) was a Polish violinist.
 He was known for his individualistic interpretations and was praised for his tone color, expressiveness, and flexibility.
 The Gibson ex-Huberman Stradivarius violin, which bears his name, was stolen twice and recovered once during the period in which he owned the instrument.
-Huberman is also remembered for founding the Israel Philharmonic Orchestra (then known as the Palestine Philharmonic) and thus providing refuge from the Third Reich for nearly 1,000 European Jews.
+Huberman is also remembered for founding the Israel Philharmonic Orchestra (then known as the Palestine Symphony Orchestra) and thus providing refuge from the Third Reich for nearly 1,000 European Jews.